ddeutils/ddedocs/docs/abstract/data_mesh/data-as-a-product.md

 !!! quote

-    "Data product" is a generic concept and “data as a product” is a subset of all possible data products.
-More specifically, if we use Simon’s categories, "data as a product" belongs to the raw or derived data type of “data product”.
+    "Data product" is a generic concept and "data as a product" is a subset of all possible data products.

+    "Data as a product", by contrast, is a mindset or approach that applies product-like thinking to a dataset.
+    In other words, it ensures that a dataset has all the properties of discoverability, accessibility, self-description, and so on.
+    Furthermore, it fosters thinking about "data product releases" much like how software developers approach software releases - i.e., as discrete, shipped products with distinct versions.[^1]

 ## Data as a Product vs. Data Product